vacp2p/rfc/specs/waku/waku-rpc-api.md

 #### `waku_subscribe`

-Creates and registers a new subscription to receive notifications for inbound waku messages.
+Creates and registers a new subscription to receive notifications for inbound Waku messages.

 ##### Parameters